Year 3 and 4 Spelling Words: Download Free Word Lists

 1. Objective VS subjective

-When you see an adjective (or describing word), a great first question to ask yourself is if it is being used objectively or subjectively.
 If something is objective, it means it is scientifically true or factual.
 An objective truth is not based on feelings or opinion.

-Example: The earth is a round planet.
+Example: The Earth is a round planet.

 Objective words can give your child’s writing credibility, and are helpful when composing persuasive and informative pieces.
 They are often found in facts and statistics!

-Example: The earth is a beautiful planet.
+Example: The Earth is a beautiful planet.

-Here, the word “beautiful” is being used subjectively.
-While earth is factually round, different people have different feelings about whether the earth looks beautiful.
-While people might have vastly different opinions on this, they are all valid, and none of them are necessarily “wrong”.
-Someone who loves the colour blue might think the earth is the MOST beautiful planet in the solar system.
-On the other hand, someone who’s favourite colour is red might prefer the look of mars.
+Someone who loves the colour blue might think the Earth is the MOST beautiful planet in the solar system.
+On the other hand, someone who’s favourite colour is red might prefer the look of Mars.

-Subjective words can highlight how the speaker uniquely thinks, feels, or sees the world.
+Subjective words can highlight how the speaker thinks, feels, or sees the world.
 They give personal insight and emotional depth to a piece, and are helpful when composing persuasive and creative pieces.

 The subjective words we choose often reflect who we are more than the things we are detailing.
 For example, if an artist discovers a tree branch obstructing their path, they might focus on the intricate patterns carved into the bark.
 When describing the branch to a friend later that day, they might call it gorgeous.
-On the other hand, an ER surgeon might stumble across the same branch and immediately see it as a tripping hazard.
-In discussion with their colleagues, they might opt for a more negative word like sharp or dangerous.

 Ultimately, while Year 3 and 4 spelling lists are helpful, they don’t cover everything.
 When the time comes to compose a NAPLAN or HSC imaginative response, knowing how to manipulate subjective words will be crucial.
 Will the protagonist of your child’s story describe their campfire as bright and warm, or blinding and scorching?
 Careful!
 There’s a difference.